dymmond/edgy/docs/fields.md

 This field is used as a default field for the `id` of a model.

+!!!
+Note
+    For sqlite with autoincrement an integer field is used.
+Sqlite doesn't support BigInteger for autoincrement.

 ##### Parameters:

 * `minimum` - An integer indicating the minimum.
 * `maximum` - An integer indicating the maximum.
 * `multiple_of` - An integer indicating the multiple of.
+* `increment_on_save` - An integery which is applied on every save.

 #### IntegerField